ObayM/greenaura-site/plan.md

 i think i made the hero section and the navbar and they are pretty done well

-next is the about-us section and the carousel for the partners
+next is the about-us section and the carousel for the partners and i just finished it, i think it's pretty cool next is gonna be the about section itself, where what is greenaura and these things goes